medonagy45/vector-viewer-legal/README.md

 1. Push this repository to GitHub
 2. Enable GitHub Pages in repository settings:
    - Go to Settings → Pages
-   - Select "Deploy from a branch"
+   - Select "GitHub Actions" as the source
-   - Choose the main branch and `/ (root)` folder
    - Save
-3. The site will be automatically deployed and available at the GitHub Pages URL
+3. The site will be automatically deployed when pushing to the main branch
+4. The deployment workflow will run automatically and deploy the static files

+### Workflow Features

+- **No Jekyll processing**: Uses `.nojekyll` file and custom workflow
+- **Static deployment**: Direct file serving without build process
+- **Automatic deployment**: Triggers on push to main branch
+- **Fast deployment**: No build steps required

 ## Features